eddiethedean/sparkforge/docs/markdown/USER_GUIDE.md

 ## Conclusion

-SparkForge provides a powerful, flexible framework for building robust data pipelines with the Bronze → Silver → Gold architecture.
+PipelineBuilder provides a powerful, flexible framework for building robust data pipelines with the Bronze → Silver → Gold architecture.
 This guide covers the essential concepts and features you need to get started and build production-ready data pipelines.

 For more information, see the [API Reference](README.md#api-reference) and [Examples](examples/) directory.